AdobeDocs/advertising.en/help/dsp/introduction/features/brand-safety-media-quality.md

 Our Fraud Surveillance team works closely with industry leading partners, such as the [!DNL Interactive Advertising Bureau], [!DNL Trust and Accountability Group] [!DNL (TAG)], and [!DNL WhiteOps], to carefully curate the inventory on our platform.
 Through proactive management of our supply, DSP ensures that all advertisers across the platform are protected from non-human traffic (bots, crawlers, datacenter traffic, and fraud) and deliver only in brand-safe contexts.

 In addition to providing central quality management, we believe in empowering advertisers to design the controls that align with their brand.
-DSP offers integrations with [!DNL Comscore], [!DNL DoubleVerify], [!DNL Integral Ad Science], [!DNL Oracle Data Cloud], and [!DNL Peer39], ensuring that each advertiser can choose their desired level of fraud protection, contextual filtering, and keyword targeting.
+DSP offers integrations with [!DNL Comscore], [!DNL DoubleVerify], [!DNL Integral Ad Science], and [!DNL Peer39], ensuring that each advertiser can choose their desired level of fraud protection, contextual filtering, and keyword targeting.

 ## Quality Initiatives